Failed, Silenced, Erased - How Telford’s Institutions Betrayed My Children

 Telford has been here before.

 The Crowther Inquiry exposed the horrific extent of institutional failures in protecting children from abuse.
-It revealed:

 • Authorities ignored or dismissed clear signs of abuse.